kubeflow/training-operator/docs/proposals/2401-llm-trainer-v2/README.md

 ## Overview

-This document discusses the design of LLM Trainer for [Kubeflow Training v2](../2170-kubeflow-training-v2/README.md), tracked by [this issue](https://github.com/kubeflow/training-operator/issues/2401).
+This document discusses the design of LLM Trainer for [Kubeflow Trainer v2](../2170-kubeflow-training-v2/README.md), tracked by [this issue](https://github.com/kubeflow/training-operator/issues/2401).

 **We decided to implement a custom Trainer to fine-tune LLMs, which will be supported officially via TrainingRuntimes in Kubeflow upstream**.
 This will greatly ease the workload of writing fine-tuning scripts, and provide an in-box toolkit to fine-tune the LLMs with custom datasets and models for Data Scientists.